ziyan1996/VickersHardnessPrediction/README.md

 python generate_des.py
 ```

-You will have an output file named 'pred_hv_descriptors.xlsx' containing all compositional descriptors.
+You will have an output file named `pred_hv_descriptors.xlsx` containing all compositional descriptors.

 *IMPORTANT STEP:* now please manualy add a new column with load values (unit: N) at the end of the descriptor file you just generated.
 It is up to you at which load you want to predict the hardness.

 ### 2 Train the model and make prediction of your compounds

-We have provided the training dataset in this repo ('hv_des.xlsx') for your interest, and the training process automatically done when you run the prediciton script as this:
+We have provided the training dataset in the file `hv_comp_load.xlsx` where you will find chemical compositions, hardness value and corresponding load value.
+We also provided the descriptors of our training set (`hv_des.xlsx`).
+The training process of our model will be automatically done when you run the prediciton script as this:

 ```bash
 python hv_prediction.py
 ```

-Results will be stored in a file named 'predicted_hv.xlsx'.
-Basically the script will first train the model using the dataset we constructed, then read the 'pred_hv_descriptors.xlsx' file you just generated and give you the predicted hardness at any load value you would be interested in.
+Results will be stored in a file named `predicted_hv.xlsx`.
+Basically the script will first train the model using the dataset we constructed, then read the `pred_hv_descriptors.xlsx` file you just generated and give you the predicted hardness at any load value you would be interested in.

 ## Authors